 If you’re back in training and not seeing the numbers you’d like—you’re not alone.

-It’s February and—whatever sport you practice—in the last three months you’ve probably wrapped up your 2017 events, taken a small break, and then returned to training, dreaming about those 2018 races and the improvements you’ll make on last year’s achievements.
+It’s February and—whatever sport you practice—in the last three months you’ve probably wrapped up last year’s events, taken a small break, and then returned to training, dreaming about those upcoming races and the improvements you’ll make on last year’s achievements.

 You’re rested, motivated, excited, and (insert record scratch here) slower than ever?
 WTF?
 Did I erase all the work I did last year?
 What am I paying this coach for?
 How will I ever reach those lofty goals I set for 2018?
 Will I even be able to match last year’s pace, power, or speed?
 I probably need to add some more speed and intensity, right coach?
 Yeah?